pereiramemo/BiG-MEx/README.md

 ### 2. bgc_dom_div

-bgc_dom_div has two different modes: sample and merge.
-The sample mode takes as an input metagenomic unassembled data and generates a targeted assembly of the domains.
-Subsequently, it clusters the assembled sequences, places these on pre-computed reference trees and computes the Shannon diversity index.
-The merge mode integrates the sample mode results to compute the diversity based on rarefied subsamples and integrates the phylogenetic placement.
+The **bgc_dom_div** has three different modes: amplicon (amp), metagenome (meta), and merge.
+The first two modes have the objective of analyzing the BGC domain diversity in amplicon and metagenomic samples.
+The diversity analysis consists of estimating the operational domain unit (ODU) diversity, blasting the domain sequences against a reference database of annotated domains, and placing the domain sequences onto reference trees.
+The merge mode integrates the amplicon or metagenome diversity results of different samples to provide a comparative analysis.

 See help
 ```
+./run_bgc_dom_div.bash amp . . --help

-./run_bgc_dom_div.bash sample . . . --help
+./run_bgc_dom_div.bash meta . . . --help

 ./run_bgc_dom_div.bash merge . .  --help
 ```

 ### 3. bgc_class_pred